dotnet/EntityFramework.Docs/entity-framework/core/get-started/uwp/getting-started.md

 ## Create the initial migration

- Create the initial migration.
-You indicate the command to use the console application as the startup project.
+ Create the initial migration, specifying the console application as the startup project.

 * Run `Add-Migration InitialCreate -StartupProject Blogging.Migrations.Startup`